Lucky Duck Rebel Predator Caller Review (Range, Sounds, Pros/Cons)

 How many sounds does the Lucky Duck Rebel have?

-Lucky Duck’s official materials describe the Rebel as having 12 sounds, and the instructions refer to 12 sound selection buttons on the remote.
+Lucky Duck’s official materials describe the original Rebel as having 12 sounds.

 Does the Lucky Duck Rebel need line of sight?